openvinotoolkit/model_server/docs/developer_guide.md

 ## Debugging <a name="debug"></a>

-Two debugging options are available.
+Debugging options are available.
 Click on the required option :

 <details><summary>Use gdb to debug in Docker</summary>